cjcollins-com-au/dontceasar/README.md

 # Caesar Cipher - Frequency Analysis & Decrypt in Python

-Note - don't use Caesar ciphers in real life.
+Note - don't use Caesar ciphers or try to build  your own ciphers in real life.
 This program demonstrates why.

 I am also aware that I didn't spell Caesar correctly in the repo title.
 Sorry.